Star Wars: Ahsoka season 2: Marketing

 The season's announcement in January 2024 was accompanied by a sketch from Filoni featuring Ahsoka and Sabine with the Mortis gods statues, leading to speculation about the season's possible story.
 Filoni, Favreau, Dawson, and Christensen discussed the series during a panel at Star Wars Celebration Japan in April 2025.
 Though primarily focused on the making of the first season, the panel also teased what was to come in the second season ahead of the start of filming.
 A teaser was shown featuring concept art, still images, and a voiceover inspired by the style of the first teaser trailer for the film The Empire Strikes Back (1980).

+Dawson promoted the season during Disney's upfront presentation in May 2026, where the early 2027 release window was announced and behind-the-scenes footage featuring Filoni and cast members was shown.
+Filoni, Dawson, Christensen, and Esfandi promoted the season at Disney's D23 convention in August, where the release date was announced and a teaser trailer debuted before being released online.
+Lousie Griffin, writing for Radio Times, described the teaser as "chilling".
+Ben Travis at Empire said the more than three year wait for the second season appeared to be worth it based on the teaser, which made the season look "gigantic and action-packed".
+He hoped the season would be able to deliver on the ambitious scope of the war that the teaser was promising.
+At /Film, Jeremy Mathai agreed that the teaser was promising a large scope and a lot of action.
+He said the season looked like a "serious glow-up", with the teaser indicating that several criticisms of the first season—the slow pacing, some "stodgy-looking" visuals, and "inert" action—had been addressed.

 Release

-The season is expected to be released on the streaming service Disney+ and consist of eight episodes.
+The season is scheduled to premiere on the streaming service Disney+ on January 20, 2027, and consist of eight episodes.